 - Proof that you and your partner have been living together for at least the past two years

 - A valid passport to get leave to remain in the UK

 - A valid certificate to meet the English language requirement

 - Proof that the relationship is genuine

-- Proof that you meet the income threshold
+- Proof that you meet the income threshold and the financial requirement

 - Proof that you are married to a British citizen or settled person (for example, UK citizens can submit a copy of their passport)

 Please note that any documents that are not in English need to be accompanied by a translated version from a professional translator.
 All evidence must be in the exact format required by the Home Office.

 What sources of income can be included towards the Spouse Visa financial criteria?

 To meet the minimum income requirement for your UK Spouse Visa application, you can use: